phcom/GGRV.github.io/usecase.md

 ```shell
 apt-get install stress-ng
 ```
-To test most of the data outputs given by IntP, the follows command lines were used:
+To test most of the data outputs given by IntP, the follow command lines were used:

 * stress-ng --cpu N
     * start N workers that are continuously writing, reading and removing temporary files.